Image of a road over a river and green landscapes as a sustainable mobility concept

 Repsol's sustainable mobility projects

 To achieve these objectives and make progress on these measures, R&D will be a key element.
-Repsol is already working on them through its Technology Lab, which researches technological solutions and innovations to bring sustainable mobility closer to the user, such as the creation of renewable fuels, improving the efficiency of electric vehicle batteries, or fuels and lubricants that are more efficient and reduce consumption.
+At Repsol, we are already working on them through the Technology Lab, where we research technological solutions and innovations to bring sustainable mobility closer to the user, such as the creation of renewable fuels, improving the efficiency of electric vehicle batteries, or fuels and lubricants that are more efficient and reduce consumption.

-One of Repsol's sustainable mobility projects is the production of fuels using only water and carbon dioxide (CO2) as raw materials.
-Based on the separation of oxygen and hydrogen particles from water by means of an electrolysis process that uses renewable energies, and Repsol's CO2 capture technology, it is possible to generate fuels with zero net emissions that also help to make use of waste.
-In addition, at Repsol we also produce advanced biofuels from organic waste such as used cooking oil.
+One of the sustainable mobility projects we have at Repsol is the production of fuels using only water and carbon dioxide (CO2) as raw materials.
+Based on the separation of oxygen and hydrogen particles from water by means of an electrolysis process that uses renewable energies, and Repsol's CO2 capture technology, it is possible to generate fuels with net zero emissions that also help to make use of waste.
+In addition, at Repsol we also produce biofuels from organic waste such as used cooking oil.

-Another of Repsol's research fields is the creation of new fuels that reduce consumption and CO2 emissions, such as the high-end fuel Repsol Efitec 100 Neotech or AutoGas, and lubricants that improve vehicle efficiency.
-In addition, Repsol has the largest electric vehicle recharging network, with nearly 800 points, including more than 150 in the Community of Madrid, another 150 in the Basque Country, a hundred in Catalonia, and more than 80 in the Community of Valencia.
+Another of the research fields we carry out at Repsol is the creation of new fuels that reduce consumption and CO2 emissions, such as the high-end fuel Repsol Efitec 100 Neotech or AutoGas, and lubricants that improve vehicle efficiency.
+In addition, at Repsol we have the largest electric vehicle recharging network, with nearly 800 points, including more than 150 in the Community of Madrid, others in the Basque Country, a hundred in Catalonia, and more than 80 in the Community of Valencia.